KRWG.ORG-The Region's Home Page

 They were helped along somewhat by the vagaries of the wind off San Francisco — it's been alternately too light or too strong.
 On Friday in a light-air race, New Zealand crossed the line ahead of USA, but it took them just over 40 minutes, which the race rules said was too long.
 So the result was thrown out and the defenders lived to sail again.

-Of the races that have been sailed and that count, Oracle Team USA has managed to win every one, keeping hope alive that it can hold onto the Auld Mug, as the 162-year-old trophy is known.
+Of the races since then that have counted, Oracle Team USA has managed to win every one, keeping hope alive that it can hold onto the Auld Mug, as the 162-year-old trophy is known.

 The Oracle comeback has been punctuated by delays caused by wind deemed too strong for the delicate 72-foot catamarans.
 The boats sport dual hulls lifted out of the water by foils and hard wings instead of traditional cloth mainsails, allowing them to reach breathtaking speeds but also making them more vulnerable to capsizing or going end-over-end than were the traditional America's Cup monohulls.